kalyanjgogoi22/hello-github/README.md

 # hello-github

-My first respitory in GitHub
+My first repository in GitHub

 I love ☕, 🏈 and ⛰️.